jennievh/userrecords/README.md

 ## Results
 The output and verification text files will have been stored as you designated in https://github.com/jennievh/userrecords#designate-the-files-to-process and can be compared at the command line with *diff inputfile verificationfile*.

+### Improvements
+The *implement_db* branch re-implements the data storage and manipulation with MySQL.
+It works for the small data case, but is slow for the other data cases. *to be resolved*